decause/weddings/decausemeg-2021/README.md

 </p>

 <p>
-OFFICIANT: Will you honor and respect eachother, treating the other as an equal in this bond?
+OFFICIANT: Will you honor and respect eachother, treating the other as an equal?
 <br/>
 BOTH: We will
 <br/>